The Westin Cape Town hotel

 South Africa actively seeks gas providers and EPC companies for global gas acquisition plan

-Once again supported by the IPP office and the Department of Energy, this meeting will give participants direct and exclusive access to the stakeholders driving the agenda for the gas to power programme.
+Once again supported by the IPP office and the Department of Energy, this meeting gave participants direct and exclusive access to the stakeholders driving the agenda for the gas to power programme.

-- An updated agenda is now available to download for this meeting, focusing on the role of regional cooperation in the gas-to-power programme, an LNG to power masterclass, infrastructure considerations and an update on the Role of the Gas Industrialisation Unit (GIU).
+- An agenda focused on the role of regional cooperation in the gas-to-power programme, an LNG to power masterclass, infrastructure considerations and an update on the Role of the Gas Industrialisation Unit (GIU).

 To keep updated about the latest news follow: